ImpScore: A Learnable Metric For Quantifying The Implicitness Level of Sentence: Correlation with Human Judgments on OOD Data

 \subsection{OOD Data Preparation}

-We first prompted ChatGPT with $10$ different topics\footnote{Please see the topic design, user study platform, and user participant recruitment details in Appendix~\ref{app:book}.} shown in Tab.~\ref{tab:ood_topic} and asked it to generate $4$ sentences with varying implicitness levels (\textit{most explicit}, \textit{explicit}, \textit{implicit}, and \textit{most implicit}) for each topic.
-The sentences in each topic formed a group.
+We prompted GPT-4 with $20$ different topics\footnote{Please see the topic design, user study platform, and user participant recruitment details in Appendix~\ref{app:book}.} to generate $4$ sentences with varying implicitness levels for each topic (\textit{most explicit}, \textit{explicit}, \textit{implicit}, and \textit{most implicit}).
+The sentences in each topic formed a group (\ie, $G_i$).
 We, along with a linguist, then manually refined and verified the sentences in each group to ensure they manifest distinct levels of implicitness, allowing us to assign accurate gold ranks (ranked from most explicit to most implicit).
-The detailed sentences for each group are in Appendix~\ref{app:ood_data}.
+Here, we show the user study procedure and results for $10$ topics in Tab.~\ref{tab:ood_topic}.
+Results on the remaining $10$ topics are in Appendix~\ref{app:additional_user_study}.
+The detailed sentences for each group in Tab.~\ref{tab:ood_topic} are in Appendix~\ref{app:ood_data}.